ahhyun-moon/6613-artificial-intelligence/sports-analytics/README.md

 ### **Kalman Filter (Estimation):**

 The Kalman Filter operates in a “predict-correct” loop.
 It estimates/predicts the position of the target in the next frame using a constant velocity model.
 When a detection is associated with a target, the detected bounding box is used to update/correct the target state.
+If no detection is associated with the target, its state is simply predicted without correct using the Linear velocity model.
 <img src="https://github.com/ahhyun-moon/cs-gy-6613-assignments/blob/main/sports-analytics/sports_analytics_kalman.drawio.png" width=700>

 ### **Deep SORT:**